thevxn/todolator/README.md

 **MacOS:**

+- Not fully supported at the moment - functionality may be limited
 - `/Users/<Username>/Library/Application Support/Todolator`

 In the location, you can find `tasks.json` holding your tasks, `settings.json` containing app settings and `resources/alarm.mp3` containing the alarm notification sound.